notofonts/math/documentation/building-math-fonts/index.md

 There is a catch, though.
 For big operators, like integrals, the superscript will be placed directly after the base, when the subscript will be moved _inwards_ by the amount of italic correction 🤷🏾

-In Glyphs, the italic correction can be set by adding an anchor named `math.ic` (`ic` is short of _italic correction_).
+In Glyphs, the italic correction can be set by adding an anchor named `math.ic` (`ic` is short for _italic correction_).
 The vertical position of the anchor is ignored.

 ![Glyphs italic correction anchor](./glyphs-ic.png)